Overview

 Polylines

-Some objects are polylines meaning that they don't stop drawing until you escape by either pressing the escape key or by pressing on another tool.
+The line and spline objects are polylines meaning that they don't stop drawing until you escape by either pressing the escape key, right-clicking or by pressing on another tool.
 You can also turn off polylines in the settings menu, then they will have a click count of 2.

 Snapping